-A turning point took place in December 2012 when the Academy of Finland has decided, together with the Chinese Academy for Social Sciences (CASS) and Chinese universities, to fund Finnish-Chinese research in comparative law with a total of some EUR 2 million.
-The funding is granted to six projects, including one consortium with two projects.
-The aim is to promote high-level, long-term and systematic Finnish-Chinese research collaboration in comparative law.
-Another aim of this call is to establish and strengthen research networks between Finland and China.
+A turning point took place in December 2012 when the Academy of Finland decided, together with the Chinese Academy for Social Sciences (CASS) and Chinese universities, to fund Finnish-Chinese research in comparative law with a total of some EUR 2 million.
+The funding was granted to six projects, including one consortium with two projects.
+The aim was to promote high-level, long-term and systematic Finnish-Chinese research collaboration in comparative law.
+Another aim of this call was to establish and strengthen research networks between Finland and China.

-The Academy of Finland is currently founding six research projects concerning Chinese law, organized by the member institutions:
+The Academy of Finland founded six research projects concerning Chinese law, organized by the member institutions:

 - “Climate Change Mitigation and Energy Efficiency Legislation, Finland/EU–China” led by Professor Ari Ekroos (University of Helsinki)